Marco-Data26/Churn-Analysis-Dashboard/README.md

 - Customers on Month-to-Month contracts are 17x more likely to churn compared to two-year contract customers (46.5% --> 2.7%).
 - Customers with internet service are 4x more likely to churn compared to customers without internet service (32.3% --> 7.8%).
 - Fiber optic service shows the highest churn rate among internet types (41.1%).
-- The highest churn rate was for customers with a monthly charge of 50 to 100, and this group is also the largest segment at 33.3%, while the lowest churn rate was for those with a charge under 20, at 11.9%.
+- Customers with monthly charges between 50 and 100 have the highest churn rate and represent the largest segment (33.3%), while customers with charges under 20 show the lowest churn rate (11.9%).
 - Payment by mailed check is associated with the highest churn rate, at 37.8%, while payment by credit card has the lowest churn rate, at 14.8%.
 - Payment by bank withdrawal also has a similarly high churn rate, at 34.4%, and it also represents the largest customer segment.
 - The 7-12 months Tenure group has the highest churn rate (28.1%).
 - 64% of churned customers are female.
 - About 50% of churned customers are above 50 years old, which is higher than the expected average, as their rate among all customers is 42.5%.
 - Jammu & Kashmir has the highest churn rate among all states (57.2%).
-77% of churned customers in this state attributed their decision to the competitor offers.
+77% of churned customers in this state attributed their churn to the competitor offers.

+## Root Causes

+- The main driver of churn is competition.
+44% of customers confirmed that the competitor offers better devices, better deals, more data and higher download speed.
+- The weakness of the internet service is also a major cause of the high churn rate, especially in fiber optic service.
+This indicates a problem with this type of service.
+- Many customers complained about the attitude of the support staff and the service provider.
+- A decline in service performance and user experience, including network issuses, limited service range, and poor online and phone support.
+- Some of customers complained about the prices especially long distance charges.

 ## Recommendations